Skip to content🌞

 I have noticed that when you start doing something new, people are usually very interested and helpful and enthusiastic.
 It helps free them of expectations of themselves and remind themselves of all the possibilities there are.
 And even if the people around you do not care, that shouldn't be a problem either.
 You don't have to tell them if you don't want to.

-There's this selective agency in people to eliminate friction and make things easier for themselves by playing dumb and not doing any hard work.
+There is by nature some selective agency in people to eliminate friction and make things easier for themselves by playing dumb and not doing any hard work.
 I feel like this is very much hand-in-hand with not doing anything outside your regular routine.
 There's no finding solutions, no courage to try anything different.

 Reference